 Our taught student cohorts tend to be gender imbalanced, with significantly more women studying with us than men.
 This has implications for the student experience for all students.
 We are planning a ‘listening circles’ project to better understand how we can support students of all genders.

 We found that academic women did relatively well in promotion up to Associate Professor Level, but that they were significantly under-represented amongst the Professoriate.
 We have already begun a series of targeted promotions workshops for women at Grade 9.
 We also found that part-time academic colleagues were less likely to put themselves forward for promotion and will soon run our first session focusing on part-time staff.
-We have a number of promotions workshops planned for 22-23.
-Contact Susan Preston if you would like further information.
+We have several promotions workshops planned for 22–23.
+Please contact Susan Preston if you would like further information.

 We also undertook research into the impacts of Covid-19 on academic and professional colleagues and have made recommendations to support recovery from the pandemic.